bytescale/bytescale-upload-widget/BUILD.md

 ## Prerequisites

-Building from source requires the following prerequisites:
+`node` and `npm` are required — we actively support the following versions:

 | Package | Version  |
 | ------- | -------- |